Showing posts with label sky. Show all posts

 A.K.
 Coomaraswamy, “Kha and Other Words Denoting Zero in Connection with the Metaphysics of Space,” Bulletin of the School of Oriental and African Studies, vol. 7 (1933/5), pp. 487-497.

 There are newly revived discussions about the history of the “zero” concept we might talk about another time.
 I do enjoy witnessing the puzzlement on some innocent people’s faces when I tell them there was no year zero, and that the year before 1 CE was 1 BCE.
 They seem to take it as a kind of Zen koan when they don’t put on a look of total disbelief.
 This came up a lot during the media hoopla over the boundary-point between the 2nd and 3rd millennia just 22 years ago.
 It’s known that zero came to Europe via the Islamic world from India.
-In India it goes back at least to around 300 CE and the Bakhshali birchbark manuscript.
+In India it goes back at least to around 300 CE and, as we now believe, the Bakhshali birchbark manuscript.
 In it zero was represented by a dot rather than a circle.
 That’s an interesting point.

 Ioan Petru Culianu, “Sky: The Heavens as Heirophany.”
-Written in 1978, this online resource on encyclopedia.com is bursting with thought provoking generalities from a History of Religions perspective.
+Written in 1978, this online resource on encyclopedia.com is bursting with thought-provoking generalities from a History of Religions perspective.

 Robert B. Ekvall, Religious Observances in Tibet: Patterns and Function, University of Chicago Press (Chicago 1964).
 At pp. 36-38 are some interesting comments on sky in Tibetan culture, particularly this quotable quote about oaths: